 Name Gender Age at the time of the murder Relationship with victim Ethnicity Jayne F 51 Victim Black British Isaac 2 М 64 Partner and perpetrator Jamaican

 Jayne had four children who were all adults at the time of her death.
+The youngest was 24 years old.

 2.1.
 Summary of the incident